OutSystems/docs-bestpractices/src/architecture/data/archive.md

 #### Historical archiving

-This approach should be considered when data is archived due to historical or legal requirements and data is only needed on rare occasions.
+You should consider this approach when the data is archived due to historical or legal requirements and data is only needed on rare occasions.

 **Step 1.
 Create a centralized factory component to serve as an archive for the multiple OutSystems applications**

-This component, e.g “Archive_Lib”, will be used as a centralized, general-purpose archiving catalog repository across the multiples OutSystems applications in your factory.
+This component (for example, “Archive_Lib”) is used as a centralized, general-purpose archiving catalog repository across the multiples OutSystems applications in your factory.

-The archived records will be stored in JSON format, along with metadata attributes (tags), to allow for searching and retrieval in a set of self-contained screens.
+The archived records are stored in JSON format, along with metadata attributes (tags), to allow for searching and retrieval in a set of self-contained screens.
 Below is a proposed specification for this component:

 ![](images/archive-6.png?width=400)